Do you sneeze after eating?

 Related Discussions

 Comments (41)Before we remodel we struggled w/ this issue.
 In the end we made a bigger investment so that we could eat at a table & have an island.
 I am very glad we did.
 I almost always choose to have our family dinner at the table-- it seems so much more civilized and relaxed and an improtant time for our family of four to be/dine together -- which is only 3-4 times a week.
 When we sit at the table there have been so many improtant discussions that take place.
 They are critcal teaching moments for our teenage children.
 Also I am a stickler for table manners & it is hard to do that the island.
 Lunch & Breakfast happens at the island.
 FYI- We increased the kitchen floor plan byremoving diningroom wall & absorbing that space into our kichen plan.
 The dining room furniture then moved to share space with our oversized living room.
-Two years later- I am sooo happy we did this....See MoreWhere do your pets eat?
-Do they eat 'in style'?
+Two years later- I am sooo happy we did this....See MoreWhere do you eat your meals and why do you like to eat there?

 Related Stories